RedHatInsights/insights-ansible-playbook-verifier/SPECIFICATION.md

         msg: The signed playbook says hello!
 ```

+A playbook contains at least one play; the lack of any play MUST result in a failure.

-In case there are multiple plays present in the playbook file, all of them MUST be verified.
+All the plays present in the playbook MUST be verified.
 Validation issue in any of them MUST result in a failure.

 ## Booleans